purple drifts melt into ease

 As a neuroscientist and artist, I have always been keenly aware of our limitations in the perception of our physical reality.
 Science and math do their best to describe a reality that we observe with our sensory systems, primarily through our eyes, which map our world onto a pair of 2-dimensional surfaces (the retinas), which our brain then translates as a 3-D environment.
 Fully 2/3 of our brain processes visual information in a variety of ways.
 And despite the caricature of science as unbiased observation, scientific exploration – like artistic exploration – is driven by intuition, based on our abilities to perceive and analyze.
 Again, Poincaré, one of the most important mathematicians of the last century, said it best:

-But all along the way, I “joked” that instead of going for tenure – when most scientists become full-time managers, having their most creative years behind them, I would retire early to become a full-time artist.
-A few years ago, in 2016, I made that joke a reality and retired completely (well, mostly) from science to become a full-time artist.
+But all along the way, I “joked” that instead of going for academic tenure – when most scientists become full-time managers, I would retire early to become a full-time artist.